BetaCONCEPT/astroboa-cli/README.md

 If you use astroboa-cli in LINUX then server installation/running and repository installation/removal always require sudo privileges because astroboa is installed and runs as user 'astroboa'.
 In MAC OS X no special user is created and thus sudo privileges are only required if you want to install astroboa to a directory that you do not own. astroboa-cli checks the required privileges for each command and will produce an error message if not met.

 If your ruby is installed with `rbenv` then **you need to also install** the `rbenv-sudo` plugin to overcome the problem of using rbenv installed rubies with sudo.
 With `rbenv-sudo` installed you can install astroboa with the following command:

 	$ rbenv sudo astroboa-cli server:install

-*Check the instructions that follow to learn how to install rbenv-sudo*
+*Check the instructions on the following section about installing ruby to also learn how to install rbenv-sudo*

+If you manage your rubies with `rvm` the you should use the `rvmsudo` command

+	$ rvmsudo astroboa-cli server:install